BrentAIICT/MSSA-SCA/AzureProjects/AzureProject2.md

     - Add Mary Green as a Contributor
 - Do not modify the Marketing Resource Group
 - Logout and then login as Mary Green
-  - Attempt to create a Virtual Machine in the Sales Resource Group
+  - Attempt to create a Virtual Network in the Sales Resource Group
+    - Choose any settings you like for the VNet
-  - Attempt to create a Virtual Machine in the Marketing Resource Group
+  - Attempt to create a Virtual Network in the Marketing Resource Group

 ## What must the lab achieve